Simbakubwa: Palaeobiology

 In their paper describing Simbakubwa, Borths and Stevens suggested a correlation between large body size in hyainailourines and an increase in prey size.
 With the habitat changes brought on by the onset of the Miocene, there was an increase in the number of large herbivore taxa.
 Carnivorous mammals with a body mass above 25 kg frequently hunt prey with a mass equal to or greater than their own, and giant hyainailourines such as Simbakubwa were close in size to some of the anthracotheres, rhinocerotids and proboscideans which they shared their environment with.
-As such, the evolution of a large body size in hyainailurine (which appears to have evolved repeatedly, as both Simbakubwa and Megistotherium's closest relatives are far smaller) may correlate with the exploitation of a niche which was otherwise unoccupied, that being the hunting and scavenging of large megafaunal herbivores.
-Megistotherium, for example, was found by Robert J. G. Savage to have a large enough gape to engulf the limbs of certain proboscideans.
-Being reliant on large mammalian prey presented issues, however, particularly in that they tend to have long generation times.
-As a result, even a slight drop in population size would have affected large, solitary hyainailourines disproportionately in relation to the smaller and more social carnivorans which they coexisted with.
-Despite them being able to fall back on scavenging (including osteophagy), this behavioural dichotomy may have effected hyainailourines in other regards, as carnivorans that hunted in packs would have found it easier to steal kills.
-This, in turn, may have led to the former's extinction.
+As such, the evolution of a large body size in hyainailurine (which appears to have evolved repeatedly, as both Simbakubwa and Megistotherium's closest relatives are far smaller) may correlate with the hunting and scavenging of large megafaunal herbivores.
+Robert J. G. Savage noted that Megistotherium had a large enough gape to engulf the limbs of certain proboscideans.
+Borths and Stevens (2019) hypothesized has been argued its specialization towards megafaunal prey was due to the changes of the herbivores within Afro-Arabian environments.
+However, the specialization on large mammalian prey made large hyainailourines vulnerable to changing environments, as even a brief population decline would've had larger impact on large hyainailourines than the smaller contemporary carnivorans.

+Borths and Stevens (2019) argued that carnivorans outcompeted giant hyainailourines due to the former supposedly being social thanks to larger, more complex brains.
+However, studies have found little to no evidence of sociality being correlated with the brain sizes of carnivorans.
+Early Miocene Africa was noted to have closed forested ecosystems, which were unfavorable environments habitat for cooperative hunting.